JohnCarra/FastAPI-To-do-App/README.md

 # FastAPI To-Do App
-A simple To-Do application using FastAPI, Pydantic, SQLite and React.
+This is a To-Do application built using FastAPI, Pydantic, and SQLite for the backend, and React for the frontend.
+The application allows users to create, read, update, and delete to-do items, and all the data is stored in a SQLite database.
+The backend is built using FastAPI and uses Pydantic for validation, while the frontend is built using React and uses Axios to make HTTP requests to the backend API.
+The application can be run locally using Docker Compose.

 ## 1. Clone the repository
 Clone the repository to your local machine: